1711-Games/LGNC/README.md

 #### Builtin entities

 For your convinience, LGNC has some builtin entities, namely:
 * `Empty` which is just an entity without any fields.
-Comes in handy when your contract should have request or response.
+Comes in handy when your contract should have empty request or response.
 * `Cookie` which represents an HTTP cookie.
 If your contract is executed via HTTP, and it has a `Cookie` field in request, it will lookup it in headers first (which are transparently passed to contract as meta, along with request entity), and if it's missing in headers, it will lookup it in request, as usual.
 If your contract is executed via